Pediatrics, Maine Medical Center

 Next steps include continued monitoring of compliance and education via several avenues.

-Igo, Deborah; Kingsley, Kimberly; Henry, Faythe; Melendi, Misty; McBee, Amy; Cook, Valerie; Woods, Christopher; Rojecki, Angela; Walley, Lauren; Sparks, Amy; Tyzik, Stephen; Nayak, Suneela; and Hanselman, Ruth, "Increase Staff Utilization of Occlusive Interface in Micro-Preemie Babies on BCPAP" (2019).
+Igo, Deborah A.; Kingsley, Kimberly; Henry, Faythe; Melendi, Misty; McBee, Amy; Cook, Valerie; Woods, Christopher; Rojecki, Angela; Walley, Lauren; Sparks, Amy; Tyzik, Stephen; Nayak, Suneela; and Hanselman, Ruth, "Increase Staff Utilization of Occlusive Interface in Micro-Preemie Babies on BCPAP" (2019).
 Operational Excellence.
 27.